sddevelopment-be/penguin-pragmatic-patterns/src/4_Software_development/Tutorials/IntelliJ_Hotkeys/chapter8.md

 ### Testing Enum Lists

 We've got a made up `Status` enum containing a bunch of statuses that contain another made up `SubStatus`.
-In the correspodning Unit Test, aptly named `StatusTest`, we want to test that the static methods return the correct `Statuses` based on their
+In the corresponding Unit Test, aptly named `StatusTest`, we want to test that the static methods return the correct `Statuses` based on their
 `SubStatus`.
 The implementation is already there, we just need a good list summation in our `.containsOnly` of the `NOT_REALLY` test.

-In this excercise, we will be using multi-cursors to get a list of elements we can use for our test.
+In this exercise, we will be using multi-cursors to get a list of elements we can use for our test.

 <!-- tabs:start -->